Introduction

 Summary: Subject to certain exceptions, all functions must be available through a keyboard (i.e., every function that would normally be performed using a mouse).

-Detection: Mouse event handlers not paired with keyboard event handlers can be detected by the free WAVE and other accessibility checkers.
+Detection: Some instances of mouse event handlers not paired with keyboard event handlers can be detected by the free WAVE and other accessibility checkers.
 Other Non-Conformances require manual review.

 Additional Notes: None at this time.